Teslić: History

-The town was settled in the 19th century with the first industrialization of Bosnia and Herzegovina.
-Main industries are wood products and the chemical industry.
-Long before Teslić began to rise a nearby village called Čečava existed as one of the oldest places people inhabited, there is archaeological evidence that Čečava existed as early as the 10th century.
+The town was settled in the 19th century during the first industrialization of Bosnia and Herzegovina.
+The main industries were the wood and chemical industry.
+Long before Teslić began to grow, a nearby village called Čečava existed as one of the oldest places people had inhabited.
+There is archaeological evidence that Čečava existed as early as the 10th century.

 From 1929 to 1941, Teslić was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 Teslić was until the late 1950s among the largest industrial centers in Bosnia and Herzegovina.
-Today Teslić industry is mostly based on the production of wood, milk, clothing, telecommunications, electro industry, metallic industry and building construction.
+Today Teslić's industry is mostly based on the production of wood, milk, clothing, telecommunications, the electrical industry, metal industry and construction.

-Teslić is also known as a tourist destination, mainly because of the Banja Vrućica, а health spa for healing cardio-vascular diseases.
+Teslić is also known as a tourist destination, mainly because of the Banja Vrućica, а health spa for healing cardiovascular diseases.
 With a complex of five hotels and a capacity of over 1000 beds, Banja Vrućica has the biggest tourist capacity in Bosnia and Herzegovina.
 The nearby mountain Borja is an attractive tourist destination with two hotels and sports facilities.